WVNCC | West Virginia Northern Community College

 In addition to application, the following is required

 - A transcript of high school grades or GED™ scores.
 Transcripts must be sent directly the high school.
 (Note: Applicants who have graduated from high school or passed their GED™ more than five years prior to admission and/or have earned 30 or more semester hours of credit at a regionally accredited institution do not have to submit a high school transcript/GED™ scores.

 - Transfer students must provide an official transcript from each American Association of College Registrars and Admissions Officers (AACRAO) accredited institution.
 Transcripts cannot be older than 120 days.

 - Male applicants are required to comply with the Military Selective Service Act.
 See www.sss.gov for additional information.

 - Early entrance students must submit permission of high school officials and parent/guardian.

 - Foreign national students are admitted as full-time students only.
 They must demonstrate a satisfactory command of the English language, provide evidence of sufficient support funds, and meet standard expectations of the U.S. Immigration Office to obtain a visa through WVNCC.

 - Returning students who have not enrolled for more than two years must submit a new application for admission.

-- Transfer students who have been dismissed from other colleges for disciplinary purposes are required to undergo review to determineif they will be admitted.
+- Transfer students who were dismissed from other colleges for disciplinary purposes are required to undergo review to determine if they will be admitted.

 - Home-schooled students may be required to submit written verification of subject mastery.